 Compare that to the game that NES owners got, two years later...

-Suddenly, the PC Die Hard's problems seem a lot more forgivable.
+Suddenly, the problems with the PC version of Die Hard seem a lot more forgivable.
 And it's very true to its goal, not least because it is hard, and you will die.
 You will die a lot, and not by the sword.